margaretmz/GANs-in-Art-and-Design/README.md

 # Gans in Art and Design
-This repo contains Colab notebooks for the PyImageSearch University courses:
+This repo contains Colab notebooks for the GAN series on PyImageSearch University.
+Please join the University to access the tutorials and videos.

-* Intro GANs
+1. Intro GANs
-* DCGAN
+2. DCGAN
-* GAN Challenges
+3. GAN training challenges
-* WGAN & WGAN-GP
+4. WGAN & WGAN-GP